Coil Pack Circuit Descriptions

 The Crank Signal, upon being received by the PCM along with other necessary sensor information, starts to do its little song and dance and decides which ignition coil (within the coil pack assembly) to fire.
 It does this by sending the coil pack three different Switching Signals (thru' separate circuits).

-> - The term Switching Signal describes the PCM's action of switching the Primary Current (12 Volts), flowing thru' each ignition coil within the coil pack, on and off by interrupting their ground path.
-It's this signal that makes the ignition coils fire spark.
+- The term Switching signal describes the PCM's action of switching the Primary Current (12 Volts), flowing thru' each ignition coil within the coil pack, on and off by interrupting their ground path.
+It's this control signal that makes the ignition coils fire spark.

-> The coil pack is made up of three separate and individual ignition coils, therefore each one gets its own switching signal from the PCM.
+The coil pack is made up of three separate and individual ignition coils, therefore each one gets its own switching signal from the PCM.
 Each ignition coil within the coil pack has two towers that feed spark to two cylinders at the same time.
 These two cylinders (that get spark at the same time) are called ‘Paired Cylinders’

 - One ignition coil within the coil pack fires spark to cylinders 3 and 6.
 So, Cylinders 3 and 6 are ‘Paired Cylinders’.